freeman-lab/gl-scene/README.md

 ]
 ```

-We can set styles by mapping `id` or `class` to material properties.
-For now we'll just give all shapes a moderate ambient intensity.
+We set styles by mapping `id` or `class` to properties.
+For now we'll give all shapes a moderate ambient intensity.

 ```javascript
 var styles = [